AI Prompts for Commerce Engine

 Key patterns:

-- SSG: Pre-render product pages with generateStaticParams + revalidate for ISR
+- SSG: Pre-render product pages with generateStaticParams using publicStorefront() + revalidate for ISR

-- Cart: Use Hosted Checkout — initCheckout() in root layout, openCart()/openCheckout() from buttons
+- Cart: Use Hosted Checkout — initCheckout() in StorefrontBootstrap, openCart()/openCheckout() from buttons

 - Error handling: Use { data, error } pattern everywhere